Target Exam

 Question:

-Read the following text and answer the following 5 questions on the basis of the same (Q.1)
+Read the following text and answer the question.

 Options: